drawRect/Instagram_Stories/README.md

 * Long Press pause and play
 * Manual swipe between stories
 * Left tap and Right tap gestures to switch between snaps and stories
+* If there is no user interruption, it will automatically move to next snap or next story, once progress bar completes.

 ## Usage
 * Open the project(InstagramStories) folder.
 You can find the Source folder inside.